 For starters, a few things about the participants need clarification.
 Clearly ten is a very low number.
 All ten did have statistically significant reductions in sweat but it’s hard to categorically rely on this without greater numbers to go off.

 Similarly, all participants were between the ages of 20 and 22.
 These results may relate to those outside this range, but we can’t know for sure.

 Furthermore, tattoo ink is not a uniform product across the tattoo industry.
-Because of this its hard to know which ingredients may effect sweat more than others.
+Because of this, it’s hard to know which ingredients may affect sweat more than others.
 We would need a much larger study encompassing the most common ink used in tattoos to better understand any relationship.

 We also don’t know how these results relate to different sized tattoos or even something like a full sleeve.
-Does different coloured ink effect sweat rate and composition differently as well?
+Do different colored ink effect sweat rate and composition differently as well?